 As already said, these bezel-less smartphones were just a theory until this impossible was made possible by Sharp Electronics Corp.
 The Japanese Electronics giant launched Aquos Crystal, one of the world’s first bezel-less or edgeless display smartphone in August 2014.

-Sharp Aquos Crystal has a whopping 78.5% screen-to-body ratio which was quite a feat in 2014.
+Sharp Aquos Crystal has a whopping 78.5% screen-to-body ratio, which was quite a feat in 2014.
 If you remember, it was the time when iPhone 6 launched with a complete design makeover, but it is not as innovative as Sharp Aquos Crystal.
-Unfortunately, the phone didn't receive well on the market as of low specifications.
+Unfortunately, the phone didn’t receive well on the market as of low specifications.
 Just like the poor reception in the market, none of the brands showed interest in making a near bezel-less smartphone.
-The following year, the company launched a successor - Sharp Aquos Crystal 2 with better specifications and almost same screen-to-body ratio, but it got almost the same reception as the first one.
+The following year, the company launched a successor – Sharp Aquos Crystal 2 with better specifications and almost the same screen-to-body ratio.
+Still, it got nearly the same reception as the first one.
 As the years passed, every major brand started reducing the side bezels making the phone edge-less.

-It was first perceived by South Korean Electronics giant Samsung, which introduced the edge screen to the market in the same year when Sharp introduced Aquos Crystal.
-The Samsung Galaxy Note Edge was launched in September 2014 which has a screen-to-body ratio of 77.2%.
-Unlike Sharp Aquos Crystal, Samsung Galaxy Note Edge was bent [curved] at one end which means there were no bezels at one end.
+It was first perceived by South Korean electronics giant Samsung, which introduced the edged screen to the market in the same year when Sharp introduced Aquos Crystal.
+The Samsung Galaxy Note Edge was launched in September 2014, which has a screen-to-body ratio of 77.2%.
+Unlike Sharp Aquos Crystal, Samsung Galaxy Note Edge was bent [curved] at one end, which means there were no bezels at one end.
 That one edge has many features like showing notifications, updates, an always-on display showing time, date, etc. Also, the phone has won many awards in the design category and stood as one among the top 5 best smartphones in 2014.

-The bezel-less trend started by Sharp was again in the discussion last year when Xiaomi, the Chinese copycat came out with an innovative smartphone - Mi Mix which is dubbed as the near bezel-less smartphone.
-To be honest, this is the first product from Xiaomi I liked very much.
+The bezel-less trend started by Sharp was again in the discussion last year when Xiaomi, the Chinese copycat, came out with an innovative smartphone – Mi Mix, which is dubbed as the near bezel-less smartphone.
+It is the first product from Xiaomi I liked it very much.

-LG & Samsung are known for thinking out of the box, and the new smartphones were the proof that they're the first to try every new concept.
-Both LG G6 and Samsung Galaxy S8 are very near bezel-less smartphones and have a screen-to-body ratio of 78.6 & 83.6% respectively.
-Most of the reviews on these duos are all positive, but there are some tests to be done to see if both smartphones can withstand the fall which is disproved in the case of Xiaomi Mix.
+LG & Samsung are known for thinking out of the box, and the new smartphones were proof that they’re the first to try every new concept.
+Both LG G6 and Samsung Galaxy S8 are very near bezel-less smartphones and have a screen-to-body ratio of 78.6 & 83.6%, respectively.
+Most of the reviews on these duos are all positive, but there are some tests to be done to see if both smartphones can withstand the fall, which disproved in the case of Xiaomi Mix.